 The suggested sexual positions explained below may help you avoid dislocating your new hip after hip resurfacing surgery.

-It is always best to ask your own surgeon for specific information about when you are allowed to resume sexual activities and what specific activities are allowed after your hip resurfacing.Patient on bottom/partner on top… Read the rest
+It is always best to ask your own surgeon for specific information about when you are allowed to resume sexual activities and what specific activities are allowed after your hip resurfacing.Patient on bottom/partner on topThis position works well for… Read the rest

 There are people that have experienced very difficult recoveries and their return to a normal life has been very slow.
 I guess they are the Turtles.

-Some are lucky and have … Read the rest
+Some are lucky and have an average recovery which puts … Read the rest

 Smith & Nephew Announcement about THR femur component for BHR revisions 9/2012